-A procurement contract is a legal document between Rutgers and a supplier for the provision of goods and/or services, which includes factors such as pricing, length of contract, deliverables, timelines for deliverables, quality requirements, and payment information.
+A procurement contract is a legal document between Rutgers and a supplier for the provision of any related procurement activity, and should include such factors as pricing, length of contract, deliverables, quality requirements, and payment information.
 The contract also establishes the terms and conditions that govern the relationship between the parties.
-All procurement contracts will be reviewed by UPS and only UPS has the signature authority to execute contracts for the procurement of goods and services, unless there has been specific delegation pursuant to University Procurement & Payment Policy 20.1.11, Section B.